syntasso/workshop/README.md

   alt="Kratix logo"
 />

 This workshop introduces you to the [Kratix](https://www.kratix.io) framework.
-We have created a series of tutorials that build up your understanding of what Kratix is, how Kratix works, and how you can use Kratix to deliver a first-class platform to your organisation.
+We have created a series of tutorials that build up your understanding of what Kratix is, how Kratix works, and how you can use Kratix to deliver a first-class platform within your organisation.

 Before beginning this workshop, consider your answers to the following questions:

-* What's the highest value service your platform provides to your application development teams?
+* What is the highest value service your platform provides to your application development teams?
 * How easy is it for you to provide and maintain that service?
 * How easy is it for application developers to use that service?
-* What are the possible opportunities available to you to enable your application developers better flow at a lower cost to you and your platform team?
+* What are the opportunities to enhance flow for your application developers at a lower cost to you and your platform team?

 ## The series